-- Rules pertaining to all archery hunting seasons: Machanical broadboads are logal to use for - a.
-Mechanical broadheads are legal to use for all archery hunting. - It is unlawful for any person to carry or have in his possession any firearm while in the field archery hunting, during an archery season specified for that area, except for modern handguns carried for personal protection.
-Modern handguns cannot be used to hunt big game or dispatch wounded big game during an archery, big game hunting season.
+- Rules pertaining to all archery hunting seasons:

+Mechanical broadheads are legal to use for

+- all archery hunting.

+b.
+It is unlawful for any person to carry or have in his possession any firearm while in the field archery hunting, during an archery season specified for that area, except for modern handguns carried for personal protection.
+Modern handguns cannot be used to hunt big game or dispatch wounded big

-Photo by Jason Brooks
+Photo by Noah Buckley

-- It is unlawful to have any electrical equipment or electric device(s) except for illuminated nocks attached to the bow or arrow while hunting. - d.
-It is unlawful to shoot a bow and arrow from a vehicle or from, across or along the maintained portion of a public highway. - e.
-It is unlawful to use any device secured to or supported by the bow for the purpose of maintaining the bow at full draw or in a firing position. - f.
+- game during an archery, big game hunting season - It is unlawful to have any electrical equipment or electric device(s) except for illuminated nocks attached to the bow or arrow while hunting. - d.
+It is unlawful to shoot a bow and arrow from a vehicle or from, across or along the maintained portion of a public highway. - It is unlawful to use any device secured to or supported by the bow for the purpose of maintaining the bow at full draw or in a firing position. - f.
 It is unlawful to hunt big game animals with any arrow or bolt that does not have a sharp broadhead, and the broadhead blade or blades are less than seven-eighths inch wide. - g.
 It is unlawful to hunt wildlife with any bow equipped with a scope.
 A verifier peep sight that magnifies the sights is not considered a scope and is lawful. - 2.
-Rules pertaining to longbow, recurve bow, and compound bow archery: - It is unlawful for any person to hunt big game animals with a bow that does not produce a minimum of 40 pounds of pull measured at twenty-eight inches or at full draw. - It is unlawful to hunt big game animals with any arrow measuring less than 20 inches in length.
+Rules pertaining to longbow, recurve bow, and compound bow archery: - a.
+It is unlawful for any person to hunt big game animals with a bow that does not produce a minimum of 40 pounds of pull measured at twenty-eight inches or at full draw. - b.
+It is unlawful to hunt big game animals with any arrow measuring less than 20 inches in length.